by Deanna Murphy, AICP

 - Polling: If a client requires a public poll, PollEV.com allows us to run polls throughout meetings and provide real-time updates.

-- Interactive Maps: For charettes and public meetings asking for input on specific geography and location, Pinpoint is a tool that attendees can use to add comments to maps online.
+- Interactive Maps: For charettes and public meetings asking for input on specific geography and location, Social PinPoint is a tool that attendees can use to add comments to maps online.